angela-boyadjian/Minify/README.md

 # Minify
-A typescript program to minify a javascript file.
+A js program to minify a javascript file.
 ## How to Use
-  $ node ./dist/Minify.js [path/to/filetominify.js]
+  $ node ./srcs/Minify.js [path/to/filetominify.js]
-### Unit Testings
-  $ npm test